RSE-Sheffield/RSE-Sheffield.github.io/pages/training/index.md

 permalink: /training/
 ---

-We offer and support the delivery of a range of training courses in topics such as Programming, High Performance Computing and Software Engineering.
-Most of these are free to members of the University of Sheffield.
+We are able offer and support the delivery of a range of training courses.
+Several members of the team are ["Software Carpentry"](https://software-carpentry.org/) trainers and we can tailor and deliver these courses.
+We have recently delivered training commissioned by Doctoral Training Centres on "Reproducible Research Data & Project Management in R" and on use of the Linux shell for accessing HPC systems.

-Check out out complete list of [training events](./events) or find out more about [Software and Data Carpentry](./carpentry).

-In the future we aim to run a DDP module on Software Engineering best practice.
-The design of this module is currently under review for delivery in 2019.
+Some example topics in which we have expertise include:

+- Python
+- R
+- Matlab
+- Reproducible Research
+- C, C+, C++
+- git and GitHub
+- Linux shell
+- High Performance Computing
+- GPU Computing

+Our team has a very broad range of skills and we are passionate about passing them on.
+We can develop bespoke training courses to suit your department, research group or team.
+If you are interested in training, please [contact us](../contact/index.md).